psycedelicAI/high-security-facility-concept/README.md

 - a complete operational security procedure
 - a substitute for qualified professional review

-The concept is intended to be examined, challenged, adapted, and further developed by relevant professionals in security architecture, facility design, operations, governance, resilience, and life-safety disciplines.
+The concept is intended to be examined, challenged, adapted, and further developed by relevant professionals in:

+- security architecture
+- facility design
+- physical security
+- operations
+- governance
+- resilience
+- surveillance
+- life safety
+- emergency planning
+- human factors